MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/import-data-complex-data-map.md

 This sample shows how to create new records by using data import.
 The sample uses a complex data map.

 >[!NOTE]
-> The source data for this sample is contained in the folowing file `ImportComplexDataMap\import accounts.csv`
+> The source data for this sample is contained in the following file `ImportComplexDataMap\import accounts.csv`

 ## How to run this sample